 Many of the men I treat can’t even go two hours without acting out sexually.
 That’s a huge difference in mindset and behavior from the average person.

-This all stems back to the fact that a porn or sex addict doesn’t understand the difference between sex and intimacy.
+This all stems back to the fact that people who need sex addiction help don’t understand the difference between sex and intimacy.
 To them, sex is all about the orgasm; that peak experience.
-There’s no hand holding, no poetry written on scraps of notepaper, no walking and talking to a partner.
-Relationships are difficult, if not completely impossible for an addict, because they have a conditioned response.
+There’s no hand-holding, no poetry written on scraps of notepaper, no walking and talking to a partner.
+Relationships are difficult, if not completely impossible for an addict because they have a conditioned response.
 They look at porn so frequently they can’t have normal sex.
 It’s terribly detrimental to addicts and their partners.

 Being dismissive of an addict’s plight only serves to prolong their addiction.
-At Compulsion Solutions, we’re prepared to take you very seriously.
-If you know you need help, but were afraid nobody would listen to you, I urge you to reach out right away.
+At Neulia Compulsion Solutions, we’re prepared to take you very seriously.
+If you know you need help but are afraid nobody would listen to you, I urge you to reach out right away.
 You’re grappling with something very real, and there is help available right here and now.